The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Implications for Reliable Evaluation

 Figure~\ref{fig:prompt_agreement_func_prompts} shows that more prompts can help increase reliability.
 A simple explanation for this is that \textit{adding more data points} helps capture model behavior.
 A common approach for this would be to add more test instances; however, increasing the size of labeled data is not always feasible.

 Thus, we also look at the relation between adding examples and adding prompts.
 Figure~\ref{fig:comp_ex_prompts} depicts the ranking agreement as a function of the number of test examples, averaged over each dataset.
-We see that both the number of examples and the number of prompts consistently increase reliability.
-Strikingly, adding prompts can have an equivalent effect to enlarging the test set; for example, a ranking based on $50$ examples and $2$ prompt configurations achieves similar reliability to a ranking based on $100$ examples over a single prompt configuration.
+It is evident that both the number of examples and the number of prompts consistently increase reliability.
+Strikingly, adding prompt variations can match the effect of doubling the test set; for instance, $50$ examples with $2$ prompts yield similar reliability to $100$ examples with one.

-To conclude, we have shown that measuring multiple prompt configurations provides an added dimension for accurate estimation of model performance.
-While we demonstrated this for table format, it may be applied in other ways as well \cite{liang2023holisticevaluationlanguagemodels, alzahrani2024benchmarkstargetsrevealingsensitivity, mizrahi2024state}.
-This practice increases the reliability of benchmarking results.
-Moreover, it can help overcome the limitations of smaller test sets.
+To conclude, evaluating multiple prompt configurations adds a valuable dimension to model assessment.
+While demonstrated on table formats, this approach may generalize to other tasks~\cite{liang2023holisticevaluationlanguagemodels, alzahrani2024benchmarkstargetsrevealingsensitivity, mizrahi2024state}, improving reliability and helping mitigate small test set limitations.